-Thirty-five year-old Autumn from New Hampshire was 11 weeks pregnant and just about to tell her parents the news when she went in for a checkup after some spotting occurred.
+Thirty-five-year-old Autumn from New Hampshire was 11 weeks pregnant and just about to tell her parents the news.
+She noticed some spotting, and it prompted her to schedule a check-up.

 “It's so hard and awkward because we are told as a society not to announce until the second trimester because of the risk of miscarriage,” Autumn said.
 “But then the Catch-22 of not having told anyone leaves you alone with the grief.”

 Lily is 28 and currently lives in Los Angeles.
 She was 26 when she had a miscarriage near the end of her first trimester.
 While traveling to New Orleans, she had a traumatic experience which all began with an incredibly high fever.

 “After a day of high temperatures of more than 104 degrees I immediately went to the hospital when I started experiencing back pain.
 At the time, I was just worried about my illness and hadn't realized that it would lead to a miscarriage as well.
 I remember emotionally not being too upset and focusing on my health, but was in the hospital for several days recovering,” she said.
 “The next two weeks were a blur, and I felt very depressed.”

 “Ultimately, the miscarriage ended up feeling simultaneously like the best and worst thing to happen to me.
 It was an awful experience — I had just started to get excited and tell people about the pregnancy, and my partner and I were really looking forward to starting a family.
 At the same time, my partner and I have since split up, and I am thankful in a way that things happened the way that they did.
 I have not sought therapy since my miscarriage,” Lily said.